luk036/ellipsoid-method/ell-review.md

 $$
 where $F(x, t)$ is a matrix-valued function, $A \succeq 0$ denotes $A$ is positive semidefinite.
 Recall that a matrix $A$ is positive semidefinite if and only if $v^\mathsf{T} A v \ge 0$ for all $v \in \mathbb{R}^N$.
-The problem can be transformed into:
+We can transform the problem into:
 $$\begin{array}{ll}
         \text{minimize}      & t, \\
         \text{subject to}    & v^\mathsf{T} F(x, t) v \ge 0, \; \forall v \in \mathbb{R}^N.